-Pre-Requisite Course(s): NUR 111 Co-Requisite Course(s): NUR 201
+Pre-Requisite Course(s): NUR 111

 This course is a continuation of Clinical Practicum I (NUR 111).
 As aligned with NUR 201, it introduces the student to intermediate and selected advanced nursing skills emphasizing the current standards of practice.

 NUR 105 • Mother/Baby and Pediatrics in Nursing